I-3-2-11.Referral to the Medical Support Staff (MSS)

 When there is a subsequent application and:

-the current claim(s) file is paper, the analyst will send MSS paper copies of the applicable medical evidence from the subsequent claim(s) file with the other medical evidence from the current paper claim(s) file.
+The current claim(s) file is paper, the analyst will send paper copies of the applicable medical evidence from the subsequent claim(s) file with the other medical evidence from the current paper claim(s) file to MSS.

 2. Create an ARPS Diary

 The analyst will create a “New MSS Referral Diary” in ARPS, specifically: